 Research manager with a DAAD-funded scholarship in the “Development-related postgraduate courses (EPOS)”

 The DAAD has numerous scholarship programs.
 The DAAD EPOS program supports graduates from developing countries with scholarships for internationally competitive studies in Germany.
 The courses are closely linked to practice.
 Graduates are expected to get involved in international networks and work on solutions to national, regional, and global challenges, initiating and supporting medium- and long-term development processes.
 In addition, participants from partner countries will promote the transfer of knowledge from South to North by sharing their specific regional know-how with students, teachers, and researchers, thus strengthening their skills in developing countries.
+More about the EPOS Programme Meet Eng.
+Kizito Ojamoong, a DAAD EPOS Alumnus now working at the EU Delegation in Kenya in the Horizon 2020 program bringing his study experience and expertise to the EU-funded programs and networks.

 Please introduce yourself